ScornMandark/G-SaviourExtract/README.md

 There are some .mt and .mtp files that are very similar to .njm animation files, and I've managed to make a couple actually animate in noesis like that, but I don't know why most of them don't work yet.
 Research continues.

 ## Unit Decoder
-[^1]: In general, the first two-three letters describe the unit in question.
-The rest often indicate LOD.
+In general, the first two-three letters describe the unit in question; the rest typically indicate LOD.

 Typically the highest detail version will be <Prefix>01M01, like GSG01M01 or SHC01M01.
 This model will often have the effect parts from shields, thrusters, etc attached as well.

 Here's a list of ones I've sorted out so far:
 - BG : Bugu